Dave Gould Discographies

 It should be apparent, from the total lack of alternates from, these two projects, that the entire week falls into the no-extra-

 tape category.
-I don't know why, and no one could want any more than I to hear variant takes of "West Coast Blues"
+I don't know why, and no one could want any more than I to hear variant takes of "West Coast Blues" or

 "Work Song," but nothing has survived.